 ECG Leadwires — Individual wires that connect from the trunk cable's junction to each electrode.
 Available with snap or grabber (pinch/clip) ends, in AHA (US color coding) or IEC (European color coding) standards.
 Leadwires bear the most physical stress and are replaced more frequently than trunk cables.
 Examples: Mindray 5-lead leadwires, Philips 3-lead leadwires, GE 5-lead leadwires.

-One-Piece ECG Cables — Integrates trunk cable and leadwires into a single unit.
+One-Piece ECG Cables — Integrate trunk cable and leadwires into a single unit.
 Simpler to manage but must be replaced entirely when any leadwire fails.
 Examples: Mindray 3-lead one-piece (snap), Mindray 5-lead one-piece (grabber).

 Disposable ECG Electrodes — Adhesive pads with AgCl (silver chloride) coating and conductive gel that detect the heart's electrical signals through the skin.
 The quality of the electrode directly impacts waveform quality, baseline stability, and false alarm rates.

-MedLinket electrodes also exceed the YY/T 0196-2005 industry standard by a wide margin: AC impedance measured at 109Ω (standard: ≤2kΩ), DC offset at 4.11mV (standard: ≤100mV), and internal noise at 49.5μV (standard: ≤150μV).
+MedLinket electrodes also meet the YY/T 0196-2005 industry standard with margin: the NMPA-registered test values record AC impedance averaging 109Ω (standard: ≤2kΩ), DC offset voltage at 5.1mV with a 4.11mV change (standard: ≤100mV), and internal noise at 49.5μV peak-to-peak (standard: ≤150μV).

 ECG Lead Configuration Quick Reference

-Configuration Leads Best For Placement Guide
+| Configuration | Leads | Best For | Placement Guide |

-3-lead RA, LA, LL Basic rhythm monitoring 3-Lead ECG Placement Guide
+| 3-lead | RA, LA, LL | Basic rhythm monitoring | 3-Lead ECG Placement Guide |

-5-lead RA, LA, LL, RL, V Standard monitoring + arrhythmia detection 5-Lead ECG Placement Guide
+| 5-lead | RA, LA, LL, RL, V | Standard monitoring + arrhythmia detection | 5-Lead ECG Placement Guide |

-12-lead 4 limb + 6 chest (V1-V6) Full diagnostic ECG 12-Lead ECG Placement Guide
+| 12-lead | 4 limb + 6 chest (V1-V6) | Full diagnostic ECG | 12-Lead ECG Placement Guide |

 For comprehensive placement guides including mnemonics and special situations, see our complete ECG lead placement master guide.